Dual enrollment: Examples

 Students enrolled in secondary school may be simultaneously enrolled at a local institution of higher learning, such as a community college or university.
 If students pass their college classes, they receive credit that may be applied toward their high school diploma and toward a college degree or certificate.
 Many state governments within the United States have recognized the benefit of dual enrollment and have consequently instructed their public universities to begin collaborating with local schools.
 Some private universities also participate.
 A 2011 study concluded that student experience differs dramatically from one program to the next.

 Dual enrollment can be advantageous to students because it allows them to get a head start on their college careers.
 In some cases, the student may even be able to attain an Associate of Arts or equivalent degree shortly before or after their high school graduation.
 Furthermore, participation in dual enrollment may ease the transition from high school to college by giving students a sense of what college academics are like.
 In addition, dual enrollment may be a cost-efficient way for students to accumulate college credits because courses are often paid for and taken through the local high school.

 A number of different models for dual enrollment programs exist, one of which is concurrent enrollment.
 Concurrent enrollment is defined as credit hours earned when a high school student is taking a college course for both high school and college credit, during the high school day, on the high school campus, taught by a qualified high school instructor.
 Many prominent universities started the movement of concurrent enrollment - UConn Early College Experience and Syracuse University Project Advance.
 In the George Washington Early College Program (GWECP-AA), students at the School Without Walls Senior High School are enrolled at the George Washington University and take a full course-load at the university, along with other undergraduate students.
 These college courses are used to fulfill the students' high school graduation requirements for District of Columbia Public Schools.

-Participating states

-The following states offer Dual Enrollment-like programs.
-They are known in their state by the following titles:
+Concurrent enrollment in states such as California allows students to enroll in college courses while simultaneously attending their high school or even a lower grade which differs from dual-enrollment which is for high school students.
+In California, with permission from the school's principal, middle schoolers may enroll in college classes typically taught at local community colleges.